Tudat/tudat/tutorials/tudatCodeBasics/externalLibraries/eigen.rst

 =====================
 This page provides an overview of the available information on the Eigen external library.
 Eigen is a C++ library specifically for linear algebra.
 This library is extensively used throughout Tudat for all linear algebra computations.
 Eigen is a pure template library defined in header files only.
 This means that Eigen does not need to be compiled and its header files can be used right away.

-Eigen's documentation is considered to be very good and extensive, so it is recommended that you check out the documentation on the Eigen website.
+Eigen's documentation is considered to be very good and extensive, so it is recommended that you check out the documentation on the :ref:`Eigen website<http://eigen.tuxfamily.org/index.php?title=Main_Page>.
 Not only do they provide documentation on the code, the website also includes a long tutorial.

 Why use Eigen?
 ~~~~~~~~~~~~~~